You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 Use the "Bonus" or "Dropped" buttons if applicable.

-Navigate through sections using the Previous/Next section buttons. - Generate Output:
+Navigate through sections using the Previous/Next section buttons.

 When all answers are valid, click the "Generate Answer Key" button to create the output file. - Download Output: